 At first, Sammie tried this ski jacket with a hood.
 The jacket fits her but, didn’t allow for room for layering.
 It was size small.
 When considering getting a lighter jacket you might want room for layers to help you when it’s colder.

 - Take note of the jackets they have the new material technology that keeps them light and allows for protection from freezing temperatures.

 Our pick– We picked the flash-forward down jacket in a medium size.
-A ski jacket that would be good for winter, to keep out the cold, wind and rain.
-You can see how easy she moves in it in this post with a video.
-She pulled it out to wear when we were hiking at the coast this winter.
+A ski jacket that would be good for winter, to keep out the cold, wind, and rain.
+You can see how easily she moves in it in this post with a video.
+She pulled it out to wear when we were hiking on the coast this winter.
 Plus, she uses it for going to school in the morning when it dips below 40 degrees.
 When skiing, she also used this ski jacket with a fur hood that she had, that her sister gave her to use.

 The features we liked for this ski jacket is that it was a lightweight outer fabric with 100% 650 Fill Power Down and water-resistant fabric, which is a must if snowing or light rain.
 Or falling in the snow.